 The Atkinson cycle engine is a type of reciprocating internal combustion engine invented by James Atkinson in 1882.
-It is practically a common Otto cycle engine, but with a crank modified crank to obtain greater efficiency at the expense of a reduction in the power.
-The objective was to compete with the Otto cycle without infringing any patent.
+It is practically a common Otto cycle engine, but with a modified crankshaft crank for greater efficiency at the expense of a reduction in horsepower. .

-Nowadays the term "Atkinson cycle" is misused to describe a normal Otto cycle engine in which different compression and expansion strokes are obtained by acting on the opening / closing of the intake valves, This cycle is described in place correctly by Miller cycle.
+Today the term "Atkinson cycle" is used erroneously to describe a normal Otto cycle engine in which different compression and expansion strokes are obtained by acting on the opening / closing of the intake valves.
+This cycle corresponds to the Miler cycle rather than the Atkinson cycle.

 In the Miller cycle, by keeping the inlet valve open for a greater angle of rotation than normal, the effect is obtained from a reflux of the suctioned air towards the suction duct, or through an early closure of the valve during the phase. suction.

 In both cases, the effect is to reduce the cylinder fill, and therefore the compression ratio, without modifying the stroke.
 So the expansion stroke is greater than the "current" compression.
 This results in a lower pressure and temperature of the flue gases at the end of the expansion phase.

 Therefore, in theory, more heat is converted into mechanical work increasing the efficiency of the cycle.

 Using the Atkinson Cycle in Hybrid Engines

 Very often this cycle is confused with the Miller cycle.
 The Miller cycle requires only a variation of the supply time, while the Atkinson cycle requires a particular crank structure.

 For this reason many of the hybrid electric vehicles that combine the electric motor with a Miller cycle motor are confused with Atkinson motors.
 In fact, in all cases it is a common four-stroke engine with the retarded intake valve.